Dear readers of ADxS.org, please forgive the disruption.

 • inflammatory prostaglandins

-Cortisol is the most potent endogenous immune system suppressor, predominantly by inhibiting the pro-inflammatory transcription factor NF-kappa B (NF-kB)
+Cortisol is the body’s most powerful immune system suppressor, primarily by inhibiting the pro-inflammatory transcription factor NF-kappa B (NF-kB)

-During stress, the sympathetic nervous system (activating part of the autonomic nervous system that intervenes early during stress) promotes the production of pro-inflammatory (pro-inflammatory) cytokines (inflammatory proteins or T-helper type 1 cytokines = TH1 cytokines), e.g. tumor necrosis factor alpha, interleukin IL-1, IL-2 and IL-12, interferon gamma), which are, however, only beneficial in the short term.
-If they are active for too long (due to prolonged stress), they attack cells and tissues, which, in addition to degeneration of cells (cancer) and damage to the immune system, can lead to chronic inflammatory bowel diseases.
+During stress, the sympathetic nervous system (activating part of the autonomic nervous system that intervenes early during stress) promotes the production of pro-inflammatory cytokines (inflammatory proteins or T-helper type 1 cytokines = TH1 cytokines), e.g. tumor necrosis factor alpha, interleukin IL-1, IL-2 and IL-12, interferon gamma), which are only beneficial in the short term.
+If they are active for too long (due to prolonged stress), they attack cells and tissue, which can lead to chronic inflammatory bowel diseases in addition to the degeneration of cells (cancer) and damage to the immune system.

-To temporally limit the effect of pro-inflammatory cytokines promoted by CRH, cortisol released by the HPA axis (intervening late during stress) has an inhibitory effect on pro-inflammatory cytokines:
+In order to limit the effect of the pro-inflammatory cytokines promoted by CRH over time, the cortisol released by the HPA axis (which intervenes late during stress) has an inhibitory effect on the pro-inflammatory cytokines:

 • Cortisol inhibits the production of interleukin IL-12 and IL-1870